Simulate TPCs with bootstrap to propagate uncertainty

 the residual resampling method following rTPC

-vignete suggestions, but with a raw resampling code workflow rather than
+vignette suggestions, but with a raw resampling code workflow rather

-residual resampling rather than the case resampling bootstrapping method
+for the residual resampling rather than the case resampling

-as the predictor data are controlled by the experimental researchers and
+bootstrapping method as the predictor data are controlled by the

-may incorporate variance modelling for heteroskedastic residuals, as
+may incorporate variance modelling for heteroscedastic residuals, as

 well as an argument to choice between residual